Mount Stuart Masterplan slider image

 with Page\Park Architects

 The Mount Stuart House is Britain’s most astounding Victorian Gothic mansion and one of the world’s great houses, home to precious paintings and priceless collections.
-The building in itself is of significant historic worth, which operates as the main residence of Stuart Family, as well as a major tourist attraction and luxurious wedding venue.
+The building in itself is of significant historic worth, which operates as the main residence of the Stuart Family, as well as a major tourist attraction and luxurious wedding venue.

 Innovative technologies and solutions include the application of biomass heating using wood sourced from the estates saw mill and borehole wells to provide private water supplies to buildings out with the reach of mains water.